Bengali Wikipedia: History

-The Bengali Wikipedia started its journey on 27 January 2004.
-Back then, the Bengali-speaking population had little interest in Wikipedia.
+The Bengali Wikipedia launched on 27 January 2004.
+At that time, the Bengali-speaking population had little interest in Wikipedia.
 A few students and scholars used the English Wikipedia, but it was not accountable.
 Besides that, there were various difficulties contributing in Bengali.
-The whole scenario had changed as of 2006.
-During that time, the Bengali blogging world was growing slowly, and many people became accustomed to Bengali computing where a free and open-source Bengali typing tool, Avro Keyboard, played a key role.
+This scenario changed in 2006.
+During that time, the Bengali blogging world was growing slowly, and many people became accustomed to Bengali computing, where a free and open-source Bengali typing tool, Avro Keyboard, played a key role.
 On 25 March 2006, a Wiki team was created by the Bangladesh Open Source Network (BdOSN) to popularize Wikipedia throughout the country.
 The aim was to represent Bengalis to the world through Wikipedia and build a complete encyclopedia in Bengali.

 At that time, the Bengali Wikipedia had only 500 articles.
 The 'BdOSN wiki team' managed to spread the word through some newspapers and start a Bengali Wiki mailing list.
-Soon, many Bengali-speaking people from Bangladesh, India and abroad joined them in this dynamic project.
+Soon, many Bengali-speaking people from Bangladesh, India and abroad joined them.
 As a result, by the end of October, the Bengali Wikipedia got to 10,000 articles.
-Among the South Asian language Wikipedias, the Bengali Wikipedia reached that milestone first, and many of these articles were illustrated with photos from the demonstrator of the Bengali Language Movement, Rafiqul Islam, who donated all his historical photographs taken during the language movement to Wikimedia Commons.
+Among the South Asian language Wikipedias, the Bengali Wikipedia reached that milestone first, and many of these articles were illustrated with photos from the activist of the Bengali Language Movement, Rafiqul Islam, who donated all his historical photographs taken during the language movement to Wikimedia Commons.